Cannabidiol: Epilepsy

-In the United States, the FDA has indicated only one brand of prescription cannabidiol called Epidiolex for the treatment of seizures associated with Dravet syndrome, Lennox–Gastaut syndrome, or tuberous sclerosis complex in people one year of age and older.
-While Epidiolex treatment is generally well tolerated, it is associated with minor adverse effects, such as gastrointestinal upset, decreased appetite, lethargy, sleepiness and poor sleep quality.
+In the United States, the Food and Drug Administration (FDA) has indicated only one brand of prescription cannabidiol, sold under the brand name Epidiolex, for the treatment of seizures associated with Dravet syndrome, Lennox–Gastaut syndrome, or tuberous sclerosis complex in people one year of age and older.
+While Epidiolex treatment is generally well tolerated, it is associated with minor adverse effects, such as gastrointestinal upset, decreased appetite, lethargy, sleepiness, and poor sleep quality.

-In the European Union, cannabidiol (Epidyolex) is indicated for use as adjunctive therapy of seizures associated with Lennox–Gastaut syndrome or Dravet syndrome, in conjunction with clobazam, for people two years of age and older.
+In the European Union, Epidyolex is indicated for use as adjunctive therapy of seizures associated with Lennox–Gastaut syndrome or Dravet syndrome, in conjunction with clobazam, for people aged two years of age and older.
 In 2020, the label for Epidiolex in the US was expanded to include seizures associated with tuberous sclerosis complex.
 Epidiolex/Epidyolex is the first prescription formulation of plant-derived cannabidiol approved by regulatory bodies in the US and Europe.

+Antimicrobial property

+CBD demonstrates potent antimicrobial properties primarily against Gram-positive bacteria, including several ESKAPE pathogens, by disrupting their cell membrane.
+While generally ineffective against Gram-negative bacteria due to their protective outer membrane, CBD has shown some activity against specific Gram-negative pathogens like Legionella pneumophila, Moraxella catarrhalis, and Neisseria species.
+The efficacy of CBD has been demonstrated in topical applications using ex vivo pig skin and mouse models, highlighting its potential as a therapeutic agent.

 Other uses

-Research on other uses for cannabidiol includes several neurological disorders, but the findings have not been confirmed to establish such uses in clinical practice.
-In October 2019, the FDA issued an advisory warning that the effects of CBD during pregnancy or breastfeeding are unknown, indicating that the safety, doses, interactions with other drugs or foods, and side effects of CBD are not clinically defined, and may pose a risk to the mother and infant.

-Many claims are made for the therapeutic benefit of cannabidiol that are not backed by sound evidence.
-Some claims, such as treatment of cancer, are pseudoscience.

-In 2020, the label for Epidiolex in the US was expanded to include treatment of seizures associated with tuberous sclerosis.
+Health benefits for CBD beyond its approved medical uses are unproven; there are potential risks like liver damage and drug interactions.

+CBD may help with pain, sleep, and addiction, potentially serving as a non-intoxicating alternative to opioids, but clinical evidence is limited and legal regulations are complex.

+There is very limited evidence on CBD use in mental disorders, and current studies do not show clear benefits for treating any mental health conditions.

+CBD is strongly advised against during pregnancy or breastfeeding due to unknown effects on fetal and infant development.